 “She thinks of the child as a baby brother and so does the rest of the family,” Koask reported.

-An obstetrician named Jose Sandoval, who wrote a book Medin’a case, said that she preferred to play with her dolls rather than her child.
+An obstetrician named Jose Sandoval, who wrote a book about the Medina case, said that Medina often preferred to play with her dolls rather than her child.
 As for Gerardo himself, he grew up thinking that Medina was his older sister.
 He found out the truth when he was about 10.

 In her young adulthood, she found work as a secretary for the doctor who attended the birth, which paid her way through school.
 At roughly the same time, Medina managed to put Gerardo through school as well.

-She married a man named Raul Jurado sometime in the early 1970s, and gave birth to her second child in 1972, at the age of 39.
-Medina and Raul were not wealthy people, and as of 2002, the couple were still married and living in a poor neighborhood in Lima known as Chicago Chico.
+She later married a man named Raúl Jurado in the early 1970s, and gave birth to her second son when she was in her 30s.
+As of 2002, Medina and Jurado were still married and living in a poor neighborhood in Lima.

-After this look at Lina Medina, the youngest mother in history, read about the 11-year-old pregnant Florida girl who was recently forced to marry her rapist.
+After this look at Lina Medina, the youngest mother in history, read about the 11-year-old who was forced to marry her rapist.
 Then, discover the story of Gisella Perl, “the Angel of Auschwitz” who saved the lives of hundreds of women imprisoned during the Holocaust by aborting their pregnancies.